enrico-dev/enrico/doc/source/methodology.rst

   MPI threads to occupy all CPU cores.

 To handle this, ENRICO creates the MPI communicators shown in :numref:`openmc-nek-comms`.
-Black rectangles represent a physical node [#f1]_, and black circles represent MPI ranks.
+Black rectangles represent a physical node [#f1]_.
+Black circles represent MPI ranks.
 Numbers represent MPI rank IDs; for our implementation, the actual numbering can be arbitrary.

 * The OpenMC communicator (in green) encompasses 1 rank in every node, by default.
 An alternate